thehui87/Learning-Godot/tutorial_pause.md

 <p align="center"><img src="images/pause_popup.png"></p>

+Just by setting the root of the pause popup to "Process", all children and grandchildren will inherit that state.
+This way, this branch of the scene tree will continue working when paused.

-Finally, when the pause button is pressed, enable the pause and show the pause screen.
+Finally, make it so when a pause button is pressed (any button will do), enable the pause and show the pause screen.

 ```python
 func _on_pause_button_pressed():